Monday 9th June

 After a very misty start, the sun burned away the clouds and we were soon cruising along under practically cloudless skies.
 This canal (Lateral à Loire), meanders alongside the river Loire through some of the finest wine-growing areas of central France.
 There are rolling fields and occasional forested areas, and it is very beautiful.
 The locks here are quite well spaced out, so there is time to do things in between locking.

-They are also quite unspectacular locks, so no deep-sided chambers, no sloping locksides.
+They are also relatively unspectacular locks, so not too many deep-sided chambers, and no sloping locksides.
 In the shallow ones I can practice my lasso-ing, which is slowly improving.
 The deepest one was 3 metres, but the lockie put a hook down to take our rope, so no problems there.
 The scaling of slimy lock-ladders, as I had to do in the Canal du Loing, now seems to be a thing of the past.
 For the moment, anyway!

 At the second lock the lock-keepers were more intent on selling us some wine from the region than seeing that we were safely in the lock, and we had a couple of hairy moments when Neville had to yank the flagpole out of the stern before it got caught in the lock gates.
 Then we had a couple of surges which took us perilously close to the gates at the back of the lock, with Neville having to leap into the wheelhouse to start the engine and take us forward a bit.
 We bought three bottles of Pouilly Fumée at 7euros each, which is cheaper than in England, but still not incredibly cheap.